 Storck has had a pretty decent track record on my site.
 Their Toffifay got an OMG (and an awesomely addictive candy award from Candy Addict), and their Reisen got my highest honor of a ZOMG!
 So how would their Merci “finest assortment of European chocolates” fare?

 I was impressed by the packaging of these chocolates.
 They’re pretty cheap, and they’re not lavishly packaged, but they still look nice.
-The outer box is kindly perforated to reveal two neat rows of Merci bars within.
+The outer box is kindly perforated to reveal two neat rows of Merci chocolate within.

 The bars themselves are also not fancily wrapped – just cellophane with a light gold paper – but the half and half contrast and the color-coordinated bars and script identifying the bar flavors are a lovely touch that make the candies seem that much more upscale.
 I bought a box and split it up to put in goody bags for friends.